Alloy Sputtering Targets Production

-There are a number of different ways to manufacture sputtering targets.
-In general there are two major categories of processing techniques to initially consolidate the raw materials that will eventually end up as a sputtering target.
+There are several different ways to manufacture sputtering targets.
+There are two major categories of processing techniques to initially consolidate the raw materials that eventually end up as a sputtering target.
 These can be broadly classified as either vacuum melting or powder metallurgy.
-Sputtering Targets manufacturer need to choose the proper method of consolidation that best suits the metallurgical criteria required for the finished product depending on the composition of the target.
-Now, AEM Deposition will share the Vacuum Melting for all of you.
+Sputtering Targets manufacturers need to choose the proper method of consolidation that best suits the metallurgical criteria required for the finished product depending on the target's composition.
+Here, AEM Deposition shares the Vacuum Melting details.

-When sputtering targets manufacturer produce alloy targets, they usually use vacuum method.
+When sputtering targets, manufacturers produce alloy targets.
+They usually use the vacuum method.
 Vacuum melting can be accomplished in a variety of ways as below:

-Once the alloy that is being produced is in the liquid state it is then cooled through the liquidus to form a solid ingot.
-Depending on the specific composition of the ingot it is then mechanically worked in some fashion to form a plate.
-For ductile compositions the ingot is rolled and cross rolled to a given gauge or thickness suitable for finish machining to the required geometrical specifications of the target being produced.
+Once the alloy that is being produced is in the liquid state, it is then cooled through the liquidus to form a solid ingot.
+Depending on the ingot's specific composition, it is then mechanically worked in some fashion to form a plate.
+The ingot is rolled, and cross rolled to a given gauge or thickness suitable for finish machining to the required geometrical specifications of the target being produced for ductile compositions.
 The ingot may, or may not, require additional annealing (heat treatment) steps between reduction stages depending on the material composition being fabricated.
-For brittle materials the ingot is hot forged into the suitable plate thickness.
-Once the material is in plate form it is then finish machined to the final dimensional tolerances via numerically controlled equipment.
+For brittle materials, the ingot is hot forged into the suitable plate thickness.
+Once the material is in plate form, it is then finish machined to the final dimensional tolerances via numerically controlled equipment.